Kate Middleton Reflects on Her Most Cherished Aspect of Family Life

 As a mother of three, Kate Middleton understands the importance of quality family time.

-The Duchess of Cambridge opened up about her most cherished aspect of family life in a heartfelt letter in honor of Children's Hospice Week.
+The Duchess of Cambridge opened up about her most cherished aspect of family life in a heartfelt letter for Children's Hospice Week.

 "Spending quality time together is such an important aspect of family life and for me, as a mother, it is the simple family moments like playing outside together that I cherish," the royal wrote in a letter shared Wednesday.